American White Pelican Population Recovery

-American White Pelicans, once on the brink of endangerment in Washington, faced threats like habitat loss, human disturbance, and pesticide contamination.
-This led to a drastic decline in their populations during the first half of the 20th century.
-Fortunately, there has been a noteworthy resurgence since the 1970s, with the estimated number of breeding adults in western colonies reaching 42,692 in 2014.
+American White Pelicans, once on the brink of endangerment in Washington, faced habitat loss, human disturbance, and pesticide contamination.
+Their numbers fell hard through the first half of the 20th century.
+The story of American White Pelican population recovery begins in the 1970s, when protective measures helped colonies rebound.
+By 2014, western breeding adults reached an estimated 42,692.

 American White Pelican Preparing to Takeoff